SaharCarmel/Memristor-NN/README.md

 * Simulate the same layer now using Manhattan Rule weights update and evaluating the rule influence on the network predictions.
 * Simulating and implement the latter network now using weights being summed by positive and negative blocks as mentioned in the Manhattan Rule.
 * Creating a Y-Flash neuron class to to simulate the network with small signal theory.
-* Using bias diffrence method for time evaluation.
+* Using bias difference method for time evaluation.

-Reserch ideas:
+Research ideas:
 * To test what will happen if:
   * Neuron dies.

 ## Description of the algorithm
 ### Manhattan Rule:
-Weight updates accordign to [Manhattan rule training for memristive crossbar circuit pattern classifiers ](https://ieeexplore.ieee.org/document/7139171/citations#citations)
+Weight updates according to [Manhattan rule training for memristive crossbar circuit pattern classifiers ](https://ieeexplore.ieee.org/document/7139171/citations#citations)

 ### Output calculation:

 First a bias voltage is inserted as input to the system and being recorded.
-Then an observation to be classifed is entered to the NN and the output being recorded.
+Then an observation to be classified is entered to the NN and the output being recorded.
 The resulting output is the observation output - bias output.
 The procedure of calculating bias output being done after every weight update.

 ## Architectural design of the selected solution
 ## Network architecture: